southern-cross-ai/ModelWorks/Arnav_Kaher.md

 # Arnav's Profile

 ## 🎓 About Me
-I am a third-year Bachelor of Engineering (Honours) student at ANU, majoring in Software Engineering with a focus on Cybersecurity.
+I am a third-year Bachelor of Software Engineering (Honours) student at ANU, majoring in Cybersecurity.
 My interests lie at the intersection of Artificial Intelligence and Cybersecurity, where I explore innovative solutions to security challenges using AI-driven techniques.

 ## 🔬 Experience
 - **Computer Networking**: Network protocols, security, and infrastructure